 The fellowship is an initiative to sensitize and provide avenues for the youth to become aware of ground realities and contribute through their personal efforts towards building strong cohesive communities through interventions across different areas of health and sanitation, livelihood, education, women empowerment, etc. The focus of the fellowship has been in generating interest of the educated youth towards the social sector and in incubating the spirit of social entrepreneurship.

-In this approach, SBI Foundation sets its objectives of adopting and developing villages through Gram Panchayat across India and implement every CSR activity in full force along with Bank’s other services centered on holistic development.
+In this approach, the SBI Foundation sets its objectives of adopting and developing villages through Gram Panchayat across India and implement every CSR activity in full force along with Bank’s other services centred on holistic development.

 This strategy aims at SBI Foundation having a focused implementation model and objectives against set targets and goals.
 SBI Foundation already has flagship programs under it viz.
 SBI Youth for India Fellowship, Center of Excellence.
 We propose to implement SBI Gram Seva as one more flagship project under SBI Foundation.
 SBI Gram Seva project is expected to achieve the basic goals in three years of intervention viz;